GavinBremmer/developing-software-intro-assignment-4/README.md

 This project has the following scripts:

-To compile the program use:
+To compile the program:
 ```
 npm run build:compile
 ```
-To run the program use:
+To run the program:
 ```
 npm run start
 ```
-To compile and run the program use:
+To compile and run the program:
 ```
 npm run start:dev
 ```